dmiller113/tomat/README.md

     list    Show list of active pomodoro
 ```

 When providing a task name, `add` is the default command.
-Without a task name, `help` is the default command.
+Without a task name, `list` is the default command.